yugabyte/yugabyte-db/docs/content/latest/deploy/cdc/cdc-to-kafka.md

 The example above uses the following parameters:

 - `--table_name` — Specifies the namespace and table, where namespace is the database (YSQL) or keyspace (YCQL).
-- `--master_addrs` — Specifies the IP addresses for all of the YB-Master services that are producing or consuming.
+- `--master_addrs` — Specifies the IP addresses for all of the YB-Master servers that are producing or consuming.
 Default value is `127.0.0.1:7100`.
-If you are using a 3-node local cluster, then you need to specify a comma-delimited list of the addresses for all of your YB-Master services.
+If you are using a 3-node local cluster, then you need to specify a comma-delimited list of the addresses for all of your YB-Master servers.
 - `topic_name` — Specifies the Apache Kafka topic name.
 - `table_schema_path` — Specifies the location of the Avro file (`.avsc`) for the table schema.
 - `primary_key_schema_path` — Specifies the location of the Avro file (`.avsc`) for the primary key schema.

-## Step 6 — Write values and observe
+## 6. Write values and observe

 In another window, write values to the table and observe the values on your Kafka output stream.